gmolveau/python_full_course/basics.md

 ```
 ### `in` keyword

-we can use the `in` keyword to check if an element exists in a `set`
+the `in` keyword can be used to check if an element exists in a `set`, and to iterate.

 ```python
 >>> s1 = {1,2,3,4}